 Flexible Accommodations Arrangements

-I don’t ordinarily begin a boat review in the master stateroom, but the choices here are key to understanding Monte Carlo Yachts’ flexibility.
+We don’t ordinarily begin a boat review in the master stateroom, but the choices here are key to understanding Monte Carlo Yachts’ flexibility.
 It’s easiest to begin with the standard three-stateroom layout (plus two crew cabins in the bow).
 Two full-beam master suites are nearly identical.
 The aftermost of these two staterooms, just forward of the engine room, is entered through a private stairway from the salon.
 The midship stateroom has a somewhat larger head and shares a stairway with the twin-bed guest cabin, which is farther forward to starboard.

+Family Plan.
 But that might not be ideal for a large family.
 For those who want all of their kids and grandkids aboard at once, they’ll have no problem aboard the MCY 86.
 To add a fourth stateroom, either of those full-beam suites is divided along the keel.
-A walk-around king bed occupies the resulting port stateroom, while the starboard stateroom is fitted with either twin beds or a double bed.
+A walk-around large bed occupies the resulting port stateroom, while the starboard stateroom is fitted with either twin beds or a double bed.

 Guest accommodations are also expectedly luxurious.
 The aft VIP head is shown here.
 Twin beds slide together to form a king.

 If the yacht is to be a private vacation home with few guests, a particularly intriguing option turns the midship master into an magnificent owner’s suite.
 It occupies about half of the total accommodations space by usurping the forward twin stateroom, which becomes a palatial master head with both a spacious shower and large tub.
 Aft of the enormous master, the standard arrangement is one large-bed stateroom and one twin-bed stateroom, but no matter which layout is chosen, Monte Carlo can transform any stateroom aboard into an office, a gym, or even a kids’ media and play room.